Headshot of Dr Singh

 I also work with local and national commissioning groups on the appropriate and effective use of biologic therapies in autoimmune and autoinflammatory diseases.

-Teaching, Leadership and Professional Development
+Leadership, Teaching and Professional Development

-I am the lead for postgraduate medical education in acute medicine at the Royal Free Hospital and serve as an educational supervisor for junior doctors and a clinical tutor for undergraduate medical students.
-I have also previously held the role of governance lead in acute medicine, supporting quality and safety in frontline care.
+Alongside my clinical work, I have held several education and leadership roles.
+I have previously been Lead for Postgraduate Medical Education in Acute Medicine, and continue to serve as an educational supervisor for resident doctors and a clinical tutor for UCL undergraduate medical students.
+I have also previously held the role of Governance Lead in Acute Medicine, supporting quality, safety and learning in frontline clinical care.

 Training, Research and Clinical Background